jlpeng62/jlpeng/final_project_jamespeng.md

 HAB provides the industry with consolidated supply and market data, conducts nutrition research, educates health professionals, and brings people together from all corners of the industry to collectively work towards growth that benefits everyone.
 The organization also collects and reallocates funds to California and importer associations to benefit specific countries of origin in promoting their avocado brands to customers and consumers across the United States.

 # Method & Medium
-I plan to build a story with Shorthand.
-I have never used it before and am looking forward to learning a new platform.
+I plan to build a story with Canva.

 # Draft Storyboard
 https://imgur.com/a/UIa2llw